 3 The Victorian Government responded to the final report on the energy value of distributed generation, accepting most of the Commission's findings.
-Department of Environment, Land, Water and Planning (DELWP) 2016, Victorian Government Response to the Essential Services Commission's Energy Value of Distributed Generation Final Report, October, accessible at
+Department of Environment, Land, Water and Planning 2016, Victorian Government Response to the Essential Services Commission's Energy Value of Distributed Generation Final Report, October.

-- chapter 3 outlines the framework the Commission has developed to identify and analyse the network benefits of distributed generation - chapter 4 presents the results of the analysis to identify and quantify the network value of distributed generation - chapter 5 outlines how the current regulatory framework reflects the network value of distributed generation - chapter 6 outlines the Commission's initial findings in relation to focus of potential reforms, and - chapter 7 details the next steps.
+- chapter 1 contains the introduction - chapter 2 sets out the context and scope of the inquiry - chapter 3 outlines the framework the Commission has developed to identify and analyse the network benefits of distributed generation - chapter 4 presents the results of the analysis to identify and quantify the network value of distributed generation - chapter 5 outlines how the current regulatory framework relates to the network value of distributed generation - chapter 6 outlines a proposed reform direction to enable the participation of smallscale distributed generation in a market for grid services - chapter 7 presents an analysis of distributed generation within a market for grid services and the key issues relating to the emergence of such a market, and - chapter 8 sets out the Commission's views with regards to practical measures to support the emergence of a market for grid services in Victoria.